Welcome to GrantTree’s all-in-one guide to startup funding in the UK.

 If you’re interested in raising money from Friends, Family & Fools, check out this excellent resource from the Founders Institute.

-From R&D Tax Credits to Patent Box, Innovation Grants to Creative Industries Tax Reliefs, Britain’s government funding ecosystem is as vast and verdant as any other in the UK’s financial landscape.
+From R&D Tax Relief to Patent Box, Innovation Grants to Creative Industries Tax Reliefs, Britain’s government funding ecosystem is as vast and verdant as any other in the UK’s financial landscape.